He was indeed epic....

 The game revolves around Gallas, who is forced by his mother to set out on a quest to become an RPG hero.
 Joining him on his quest is his recently adopted little sister Lillith, and a man named Kain, who predicts that because the game is centered around Gallas, his hometown, Ketmar, is doomed.

-So far, the game doesn't progress further then the first dungeon and there are only 4 sidequests avalible at the moment.
+The game doesn't progress past the first dungeon and there are only four sidequests available.

 Epic!
 The Humorous RPG provides examples of: